net-cat/tandy_1000_ps2_keyboard/README.md

 # Tandy 1000 Keyboard Adapter

-> WARNING: This is all very preliminary.
-I'm still working on getting everything polished up.
-I plan to add pictures later.

 ## What is this for?

 Tandy 1000 machines are becoming collectors items and there seems to be a lot of them where the keyboard has been lost or damaged.
 This is unfortunate because they use a non-standard 8-pin keyboard connection that was unique to Tandy, and there seem to be more of the computers out there than the keyboards.